open-policy-agent/contrib/data_filter_elasticsearch/README.md

 - The server is loaded with an Elasticsearch `Index` template which defines the settings and the mapping for the `posts` index which is also created when the server starts.

 - The OPA policies should be written according to the fields in the Elasticsearch documents to get the desired results.
+The manner in which Elasticsearch handles unmapped fields depends on the type of query.
+For example, a Term query returns no matches if the query refers to a `term` that doesn't point to an object field in the mapping.
+On the other hand, a Nested query will fail if the defined `path` doesn't point to an object field in the mapping. **To obtain uniform behaviour across queries such that an unmapped `path` in a Nested query does not throw an exception and instead not match any documents for this query, the server generates Nested queries that ignore an unmapped path.**

 - The server supports limited OPA operators and returns an error if the OPA policy contains an unsupported operator.